This 7-day workshop teaches you

 Your instructors are professional photographers with over 25 years of combined experience in wildlife photography, photojournalism and working in the editorial and publishing fields.
 They will walk you through the steps of a conservation photojournalism project from concept to completion.

 You’ll learn skills in working with a nonprofit partner, storyboarding, shooting, processing and editing your story, and developing a pitch for publication.
 You’ll also receive a printed portfolio of your top images from the week to take home.

-The workshop is limited to just 6 participants, so you’ll have plenty of opportunity for one-on-one time with instructors.
+The workshop is limited in the number of participants.
+We focus on keeping a 3-to-1 student-teacher ratio so that you’ll have plenty of opportunity for one-on-one time with instructors.

 What You’ll Learn

 During your week-long course, you will learn conservation photojournalism techniques essential to building a story, including:

 - Crafting compelling compositions